BlidDev/Glang/Cheatsheet.md

 * `start`: Integer or float (literal or variable's value)
 * `end`: Integer or float (literal or variable's value)

-**NOTE**: The destination variable's name can be change dynamcially.
+**NOTE**: The destination variable's name can be change dynamically.
 **Examples**:

 1. `rng var, 1, 10`